NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/Deploy.rst

 .. note::

-    Since the project uses Azure Active Directory B2C, it is recommended to set up the nRF Asset Tracker in a dedicated subscription.
+    Since the project uses Azure Active Directory B2C, it is recommended to set up the nRF Asset Tracker in a dedicated directory and with a dedicated subscription for better cost control.

 To deploy the solution to your account, complete the following steps:

+1. `Create a new Active Directory <https://portal.azure.com/#create/Microsoft.AzureActiveDirectory>`_:
+   In the Azure portal click :guilabel:`Create a resource` and search for *Azure Active Directory*.
+   Select *Azure Active Directory* and click :guilabel:`Create`.
+   Enter the desired information and click :guilabel:`Create`.

-1. In the Azure portal, navigate to the :guilabel:`Subscriptions` blade, and add a new subscription for the nRF Asset Tracker.
+#.
+In the Azure portal, navigate to the `Subscriptions blade <https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade>`_, and add a new subscription for the nRF Asset Tracker.
    Export the subscription ID onto the ``SUBSCRIPTION_ID`` environment variable:

    .. code-block:: bash

       export SUBSCRIPTION_ID="<Subscription ID>"

+#.
+Find the created subscription in the Azure Portal and give it a meaningful name (by default it will have a generic name, e.g. *Pay-as-You-Go*).

+#.
+Transfer it to the directory you have created above using the :guilabel:`Change directory` feature.
+   The transfer can take up to 10 minutes.

 #.
 Authenticate the CLI using the following command: